Today, we will begin by reading very familiar scriptures. Hardly a Feast goes by that we do not read these. It says in Deuteronomy 14:

 And this is why God says that mankind is without excuse for knowing a great deal about Him, and standing in fear of Him.
 Because, what He has made is so obvious, and so awesome, that we cannot avoid it!
 But, we do!
 And we miss out on the proper concept of God.

 Now I know you have heard things like this before, but I want to remind you.

 A jetliner to the sun would take you 21 years.
 Where were you 21 years ago?
-You know, that's almost 1/3 of a lifetime.
+You know, that is almost 1/3 of a lifetime.
 Light travels that distance in 8 minutes, 20 seconds.
 Do you want to go there by automobile?
-Forget it — 200 years just to go to the sun!
+Forget it—200 years just to go to the sun!

 The nearest star: 4.3 light-years away.
-If we reduced the earth to 1/8 inch in diameter — that is about the size of a peppercorn — and reduced the sun and it's distance from the earth to the same scale, it would be 8 inches in diameter, and 26 yards from the peppercorn.
-That's just a little over 1/4 of a football field's length away.
+If we reduced the earth to 1/8 inch in diameter—that is about the size of a peppercorn—and reduced the sun and its distance from the earth to the same scale, it would be 8 inches in diameter, and 26 yards from the peppercorn.
+That is just a little over 1/4 of a football field's length away.
 At this scale, where is the nearest star?
 One hundred yards?
 Maybe a mile?
 Not even close!
 If that peppercorn were in San Diego, the nearest star would be about 1000 miles past New York City out in the Atlantic Ocean!
 It would take you 51 billion years to get there by jetliner at 500 miles an hour!
 And we are still yet in our own Milky Way Galaxy!

 The next closest Galaxy is the Andromeda.
 It is 2.3 million light-years from the Milky Way Galaxy.